 Before #BlackLivesMatter, we had the NAACP, the Student Nonviolent Coordinating Committee, the Black Panther Party, and the Congress of Racial Equality — each of which had student activists who led and participated in the Movement.
 From Freedom Rides to sit-ins to marches to the creation of social programs to boycotts, people your age took action that created actual changes to the law, specifically the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Fair Housing Act of 1968.

-Fast forward to the 1-6 and we’re still fighting for freedom that’s all the way 100.
+Fast forward to the present and we’re still fighting for freedom that’s all the way 100.
 Check these strategies used by students back in the day and consider how you can apply them to now.